be at least 18 years of age when the mission begins,

 Expedition report detailing the discoveries made by the mission teams.

-The mission is 8 days in duration, plus a one day Helicopter Underwater Egress Training (HUET) to be completed either in advance, or the day before departure in St. John’s, Newfoundland.
+The mission is 11 days in duration, including a one day Helicopter Underwater Egress Training (HUET) to be completed the day before departure in St. John’s, Newfoundland.

 Please note that luggage will be restricted due to weight restrictions for the helicopter flight.
 You will need to bring any required medications.
 A recommended packing list and exact weight restrictions will be provided to all mission specialists at least 90 days prior to the expedition.